adamsochorec/ruby-on-rails/README.md

 ## Who?

-Developed by [Adam Sochorec](https://www.linkedin.com/in/adamsochorec) as a coding challenge and learning project, with guidance and feedback from the [NejŘemeslníci.cz](https://www.nejremeslnici.cz) team.
+Developed by [Adam Sochorec](https://www.linkedin.com/in/adamsochorec) as a coding challenge and learning project, with guidance and feedback from [Matouš Borák](https://github.com/borama).

 ## Why?

-To provide a simple, accessible, and responsive web application for managing public contracts, focusing on frontend best practices and modern styling.
+To provide a simple, CRUD, and responsive Ruby on Rails playground.

 ## When?